xplanet-sysu/awesome-works/README.md

 # awesome-work

-A curated list of our works.
+A curated list of our work.

 **Table of Content**